LStepanek/_eRum_2018_/README.md

 # eRum 2018

-Repository for purposes of [https://2018.erum.io/](eRum 2018) conference.
+Repository for purposes of [eRum 2018](https://2018.erum.io/) conference.